doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 Based on this, our list with the elements `1`, `2` and `3` would be written as `[1 | [2 | [3 | []]]]`, and we arrived at the same expression showcased by the docs.
 Of course, manually writing lists as a succession of cons cells is cumbersome and prone to errors, so usually an alternative syntax is provided to build lists: `[1, 2, 3]`.
 This is the syntax we're used to and use every day.

-But since lists are a essentially nested cons cells, nothing stops us from creating `[1 | [2 | 3]]` like we did before.
-That's a perfectly valid data structure, it's just not a list as we defined it, it lacks the terminal element `[]` at the end of the chain, and so it receives the name of _improper_ list.
+However, since lists are a essentially nested cons cells nothing stops us from creating `[1 | [2 | 3]]` like we did before.
+It may not be what we want most of the time, but it's a perfectly valid data structure.
+It's not a list as we defined them, it lacks the terminal element `[]` at the end of the chain, so it receives the name of _improper_ list, and lists that follow our previous definition are called _proper_ lists.

 ### Improper lists

 Improper lists are just lists that lack the `[]` as a tail for their last cons cell.
 If we define improper lists as the opposite of a proper list, then we could say that improper lists are any combination of cons cells that are not a list.
-For example, `[[1 | 2] | 3]` is an improper list, but since it's just an arrangement of pairs, if we squint our eyes enough it's also a representation of the following binary tree:
+For example, `[[1 | 2] | 3]` is not a list, therefore it is an improper list.
+That example is just an arrangement of pairs, so if we squint our eyes enough it's also a representation of a binary tree:

 ```
    *